 As Safety Chair, I will offer three other comments that are my viewpoints:

 First, I NEVER expect a rider to pass me on the right even if they call it out.
+Passing on the right should be avoided.
+In the rare event that passing on the right is necessary, it should be clearly called out.
 I want the road to my right to be clear at all times in case I need to move quickly (and away from where vehicles are) to avoid dangerous road conditions or other issues.

 Third, please get / wear a ROAD ID.
+Riders are encouraged to get a ROAD ID.
 The Club gets a discount and these are incredibly helpful if you have an accident or medical issues that occur during a ride.

 Ride Leaders are also now authorized to specify any other safety practices (lights, mirrors, staying with the group etc.) that they feel are important.
 This should be done in the ride description clearly and fully.
 If a rider refuses, the Ride Leader may exclude that person from the day's ride.

 CLUB GUIDELINES FOR STEPS TO TAKE IN THE EVENT OF AN ACCIDENT